tugorez/tofd/README.md

 # tofd

 Converts an object to a FormData representation.
-Also supports nested arrays, objects, File and Buffers.
+Also supports nested arrays, objects, File, and Buffers.

 ## Installation
 ```bash